Alen983/Crowd-Code-Central/Readme.md

   <summary>College Life</summary>

 College.
 One of those aspects of life that has no specific answer.
 Is college Necessary?
 Is it really worth it or worth the trouble.
+it is what it is.
+live and let live.
+just keep understanding what you need and that is it.

 </details>